ZHANGXiyuan2004/ZHANGXiyuan2004/README.md

 - **Co-founder & Vice President**, UESTC Neuroscience Society (Feb 2025 - Present)
   - Invited Prof. Dezhong Yao, founding Dean of the School of Life Sciences, as faculty advisor to promote scientific outreach and research in brain science.
-- **Deputy Secretary**, Undergraduate Second Party Branch, School of ICE (Sep 2025 - Present)
+- **Vice President**, UESTC Running Association (Jun 2023 - Jun 2024)
+  - Organized multiple sports activities on campus.
 - **Peer Counselor**, UESTC (Sep 2024 - Present)
   - Responsible for peer mentoring; have successfully guided several students in their on-campus and off-campus research training.
-- **League Branch Secretary**, Class of 2022, School of ICE (Sep 2022 - Present)
+- **League Branch Secretary**, Class of 2022010906, School of ICE (Sep 2022 - Present)
   - Led the class to win the "University Excellent Class" award for two consecutive years.
-- **Vice President**, UESTC Running Association (Jun 2023 - Jun 2024)
-  - Organized multiple sports activities on campus.

 ## 🌟 Interests & Hobbies